 The Engaged Learning Office facilitates several engaged learning programs for UMSI students.
 These include:

-Civic User Testing (CUT) Group: The Civic User Testing (CUT) group program applies user testing to public apps to make them more accessible and valuable to city residents.
+Civic User Testing (CUT) Group: The Civic User Testing (CUT) group program utilizes user testing to enhance the accessibility and value of public apps for city residents.
 These include tools for mapping, open data, government forms, issue reporting, and other forms of civic engagement.
 The CUTgroup model aims to involve citizens in the creation of the tools designed for their use by applying a “build-with” approach.
 CUTgroup’s motto is, “If it doesn’t work for you, it doesn’t work!”

-Student Organization Engaged Learning Leaders (SO-ELL): The SO-ELL program helps student organization (SO) leaders set up or improve upon a process to manage student-led projects within their organizations and implement this process through client-based projects.
-SO teams are assigned real-world information projects, giving students the opportunity to ethically engage, practice skills, and suggest or effect positive change.
-Leaders, including officers and project managers, are supported through a series of informational sessions, catered resources, project management workshops, and regular peer-to-peer and mentorship opportunities that expose them to a wide variety of industry and civic real-world challenges associated with information.
+Student Organization Engaged Learning Leaders (SO-ELL): The SO-ELL program helps student organization leaders establish or enhance a process to manage student-led projects within their organizations and implement this process through client-based projects.
+SO teams are assigned real-world information projects, allowing students to engage, practice skills ethically, and suggest or effect positive change.

 Study Abroad: UMSI partners with universities worldwide that offer information courses taught in English that are directly applicable to the UMSI curriculum.
-UMSI offers semester-long and spring-term study abroad programs in various locations.
+UMSI offers semester-long and spring-term study abroad programs in various locations to BSI and MSI students

-Alternative Spring Break: UMSI annually hosts an Alternative Spring Break (ASB) program where students take part in a professional development experience while providing capacity-building services to nonprofit, cultural, governmental, and educational institutions during the week of spring break.
+Alternative Spring Break (ASB): UMSI annually hosts an ASB program, where students participate in a professional development experience while providing capacity-building services to nonprofit, cultural, governmental, and educational institutions during the week of spring break.

-Design Jams: A design jam is a short-term learning experience (two to five hours) at which students from the School of Information and U-M respond to real-world, societal, and industry challenges presented by sponsoring organizations.
+Design Jams: A design jam is a short-term learning experience (two to five hours) where U-M students respond to real-world, societal, and industry challenges presented by sponsoring organizations.

 Exposition: Annually, UMSI students share posters, presentations, and videos of course and co-curricular projects, internships, and research.
-This event provides an opportunity for the external community to learn more about UMSI students' work and the possibilities this might present for external organizations to submit a project proposal to or hire UMSI students.
+This event offers the external community an opportunity to learn more about the work of UMSI students and the possibilities it may present for external organizations to submit a project proposal to or hire UMSI students.

 ELO email: umsi.engagement@umich.edu